OsBlaineOra/db-devops-tools/Liquibase.md

 liquibase --changeLogFile=generated.json generateChangeLog
 cat generated.json
 ```
 It is a good idea to review any code that is generated automatically by a tool.
-You will want to verify that everything is good before you use the generated changelog.
+You will want to verify that everything is correct before you use the generated changelog.

 If you were going to use the generated code it would be a good idea to break it into smaller changelogs to make it easier to troubleshoot.